 Mechanical engineers are involved in the design of structures and mechanical components to safely withstand normal working stresses.
-Many structures and machines are also subjected to additional stresses caused by vibrations, for example, due to the imbalance in a compressor or engine, and these effects can be critical for their safe use.
+Many structures and machines are also subjected to additional stresses caused by vibrations, for example, due to the imbalance in a compressor or engine, and these effects can example, due to the imbalance in a compressor or engine, and these effects can be critical for their safe use.
 Stress analysis predicts the internal loads in a component and allows the designer to select materials and shapes suitable for the service the component will experience.
 Traditional materials such as steel and aluminium as well as recently developed materials such as ceramics and fibre-reinforced composites are considered to optimize the component's performance.